U.S. Sens. Tester, Moran reach deal on care for veterans exposed to toxic burn pits - NewsBreak

 The VA added nine rare respiratory cancers linked to burn pit exposure to the list of illnesses eligible for disability and health benefits last month.

 The post U.S. Sens.
-Tester, Moran reach deal on care for veterans exposed to toxic burn pits appeared first on Wisconsin Examiner .
+Tester, Moran reach deal on care for veterans exposed to toxic burn pits appeared first on Colorado Newsline .

 Comments / 1